michaelbigelow/academic-kickstart/content/post/2020-03-05-lofi-hip-hop-playlist-analysis-pt-1.markdown

 ## StrangeFruits-Sp_LushLoFi   16.3883646   4.029552 28.747177 0.0002213
 ```

 Looking at the p-values given for each pair, the p-values <0.01 for the pairings between Lush Lofi and any other track indicate at the 99% confidence level that its duration differs.
-Looking at the column labeled "diff", we see that the tracks are generally around 15 to 20 seconds shorter.
+Looking at the column labeled "diff", we see that the tracks in "Lush Lofi" are generally around 15 to 20 seconds shorter.

 #### Track Tempos
 For reference, let us examine a feature whose loading in the PCA biplot above appeared near the origin: